Blumwes' buildings in Bydgoszcz: History

 The ensemble at 55/57, sold out in May 2020, will be partially torn down to give way to a large real estate project.

 Architecture

-The factory complex has been built in the second half of the 19th century, to the like of well-known industrial similar buildings in Lodz or Warsaw.
+The factory complex has been built in the second half of the 19th century, to the like of well-known industrial similar buildings in Łódź or Warsaw.
 Owner's villa has been erected within the plant area.
 The factory building is connected to the prestigious residential and office, emphasizing the social status of the manufacturer, while at the same time contrasting with the austere, brick-architecture of the factory halls.

 From the historical ensemble, buildings still preserved to this day are: